DanielMaritim/Inheritance-in-JavaScript/README.md

 Objects can inherit from other objects and it works through prototypes.

-In ES6 inheritance is allowed from one class to another,and that class can add more features of its own.
+In ES6 inheritance is allowed from one class to another,and that class can add more features of its own. one class can be like a parent class while the other becomes the child class.

 We will be discussing more about 'super' and 'extends'